AESTHETIC TREATMENTS

 For 2-3 days before your procedure

-Don’t apply any of the following to your face (or other treatment area):
+Don’t apply any of the following to the area to be treated:

 • Topical products containing retinoids, tretinoin, vitamin C, AHAs, BHAs.